Canopus, Egypt: Hellenistic period

-The town had a large trade in henna.
+The town had a large trade in henna (a plant-based dye).

 Roman period

 In Roman times, the town was notorious for its dissoluteness.
 Seneca wrote of the luxury and vice of Canopus, though he also mentioned that "Canopus does not keep any man from living simply".
 Juvenal's Satire VI referred to the "debauchery" that prevailed there.
 The emperor Hadrian built a villa at Tivoli, 18 miles away from Rome, where he replicated for his enjoyment architectural patterns from all parts of the Roman Empire.
 One of these (and the most excavated and studied today) was borrowed from Canopus.

 Modern town

 The Egyptian town of Abu Qir ("Father Cyrus"), honoring two Christian martyrs, is located a few kilometres away from the ruins of Canopus.
 It is a town (around 1900 with 1000 inhabitants), at the end of a little peninsula north-east of Alexandria.
 It has a trade in quails, which are caught in nets hung along the shore.
 Off Aboukir on 1 August 1798, the French Mediterranean fleet was destroyed within the roads by British Admiral Horatio Nelson.
 On 25 July 1799, Napoleon Bonaparte destroyed there a Turkish army 18,000 strong; and on 8 March 1801, the French garrison of 1,800 men was defeated by 20,000 English and Ottoman Turks commanded by Abercromby.